-In 1980, the Supreme Court upheld a challenge by the organization, Citizens for a Better Environment, who said an Illinois town's law that prevented them from soliciting support door to door was a violation of the First Amendment's right to free speech.
-The organization is now called Communities for a Better Environment, and continues to advocates for "environmental justice, clean energy and health communities."
-In this photo Greg Karras of the Communities for a Better Environment urges lawmakers to reject a bill that extends California's cap and trade program during a hearing of the Senate Environmental Quality Committee, Thursday, July 13, 2017, in Sacramento, Calif.
-(AP Photo/Rich Pedroncelli, used with permission from The Associated Press)
+In 1980, the Supreme Court upheld a challenge by the organization Citizens for a Better Environment who said an Illinois town's law that prevented them from soliciting support door-to-door violated the First Amendment.
+The organization is now called Communities for a Better Environment.
+In this photo, Greg Karras of the Communities for a Better Environment urges lawmakers to reject a bill that extends California's cap and trade program during a hearing in Sacramento, California, in 2017.
+(AP Photo/Rich Pedroncelli, used with permission from the Associated Press)

 The Supreme Court decision in Schaumburg v.
 Citizens for a Better Environment, 444 U.S. 620 (1980), held that an ordinance barring organizations from soliciting within village limits unless they used 75 percent of their receipts for charitable purposes violated the First Amendment.

 The case arose after the Schaumberg, Illinois, ordinance, which regulated door-to-door or on-street solicitation, was used to deny a solicitation permit to Citizens for a Better Environment because it could not demonstrate that 75 percent of its receipts would be used for charitable purposes.

 The organization sued in federal court and won at both the district court and court of appeals.
 The village appealed to the Supreme Court.